dummifiedme/TheNotebook/NotesVault/1 Projects/UPSC/GS2/Making of the Constitution.md

 Q: To what extent we can consider the Constitution as true representation of Indians?

 ### Facts...
 1. Gandhi promised that swaraj will.
 Not be a free gift of British.
-The Constitution wil have to be framed by the Indians.
+The Constitution will have to be framed by the Indians.
 2. Nehru Report was the first attempt by the Indians to frame the Constitution of future India
    - it included the scheme of FR, Social and economic rights, special rights for minorities, parliamentary form of government and dominion status.
 3. In 1934, congress working committee passed the resolution that Constitution will be framed by the elected Constituent Assembly.